 These coal miners are the biggest not only by market capitalization but also by coal volumes that they produce and sell.

-On the other hand, Arch Resources and Alliance Resource Partners are slightly above $1 billion in market capitalization at the time this article was updated.
+On the other hand, Arch Resources and Alliance Resource Partners exceeded $2 billion in market capitalization at the time this article was updated.

 Additionally, all 3 of America’s largest coal miners have seen their market capitalization surging more than 1,000% in the last 3 years, with the majority of the appreciation happening in the past 52 weeks.

-Therefore, these coal miners have put some of the hottest stocks on Wall Streets, including Tesla, to shame given their huge runs in recent weeks.
+Therefore, these coal miners have put some of the hottest stocks on Wall Street, including Tesla, to shame given their huge runs in recent years.

 In short, Peabody, Arch Resources and Alliance Resource Partners have benefitted greatly from the recent commodity boom that has taken the world by surprise!